 In addition to the audit we have carried out an assurance engagement over the annual solvency return of the Company, which is compatible with those independence requirements.
-Other than the audit and this engagement, we have no relationship with, or interests in the Company.
+Certain partners and employees of our firm may deal with the Company on normal terms within the ordinary course of trading activities of the Company.
+These matters have not impaired our independence as auditor of the Company.
+Other than the audit, this engagement and partners and employees dealing with the Company in the ordinary course of trading activities of the Company, we have no relationship with, or interests in the Company.